rsalmond/podesta/README.md

 # PoParse

 A quick and dirty data processing script for leaked Podesta emails.
+If you just want to explore the database I've committed it here, download `data.db` and have a look.

-## Setup
+## Running it yourself

 __Get the email__